webboy71/cloudflared_to_kubernetes/README.md

 # cloudflared_to_kubernetes

-Don't use this repo, rather pick a branch that you're interested in and work with that.
+NOTE: Don't use this branch (main,) rather pick the branch that you're interested in and work with that.

-All the examples require tunnels created via the Cloudflare GUI or API, create a values.yaml file for helm to feed in the tunnel tokens:
+All the examples require tunnels created via the Cloudflare GUI or API.

+Create a values.yaml file for helm to feed in the tunnel tokens (values.yaml is in .gitignore so as not to be pushed to any repo):

 ```
 data: